Military Readiness: Actions Needed to Further Implement Predictive Maintenance on Weapon Systems

 Open

-The Department of the Navy concurred with this recommendation, stating that the Assistant Secretary of the Navy for Research, Development, and Acquisition is the executive agent for for Department oversight of sustainment activity.
-As of April 2023, DOD and the Navy had not provided updates on efforts to implement this recommendation.
+The Department of the Navy concurred with this recommendation, stating that the Assistant Secretary of the Navy for Research, Development, and Acquisition is the executive agent for Department oversight of sustainment activity.
+As of January 2024, the Department of the Navy had not provided updates on Marine Corps efforts to implement this recommendation.
 When we confirm what actions the Department of the Navy has taken in response to this recommendation, we will provide updated information.

 Department of the Navy The Secretary of the Navy should designate a single entity with sufficient authority and resources necessary to support the implementation of predictive maintenance across the Navy.
 (Recommendation 3)